 - The date and location of when and where the rent is to be paid

-Keep in mind that not all states will have identical rental and leasing requirements, and will often differ on important issues.
+Remember that not all states will have identical rental and leasing requirements and often differ on important issues.

-It’s very important for you to familiarize yourself with Indiana’s specific requirements and laws to help create a comprehensive and complete lease agreement.
-By better understanding these laws, you can better protect your future financial and legal interests, and possibly even prevent future litigation.
+You must familiarize yourself with Indiana’s specific requirements and laws to help create a comprehensive and complete lease agreement.
+By better understanding these laws, you can better protect your future financial and legal interests and possibly even prevent future litigation.

 1. Indiana Residential Lease Agreement Sample

 The Indiana Residential Lease Agreement Template below defines all necessary lease agreement terms.